ultraviolet-1986/patina/README.md

 - Variables declared at the top-level scope of a component should be prefixed with `readonly` to prevent their change during runtime, or `export readonly` if they are to be used outside of *Patina*.
-- Variables declared ad the top-level scope of a component should have a name beginning with `PATINA_` and remain in `CONSTANT_CASE`.
+- Variables declared at the top-level scope of a component should have a name beginning with `PATINA_` and remain in `CONSTANT_CASE`.
 - Component filenames should begin with `patina_`, remain in `snake_case`, and have a `.sh` extension.